IOS 16: Face ID

-Face ID now works when the phone is oriented horizontally.
-It is limited to the iPhone 13 models and the iPhone 14 models.
+Face ID works when the phone is oriented horizontally.
+It is limited to the iPhone 13 and later.

 Keyboard

 Haptic feedback can be enabled for the keyboard; while typing text a small vibration can be felt which simulates the pressing of mechanical keys.

 Controller support

-iOS 16, iPadOS 16, and tvOS 16 now support connecting Nintendo Switch Joy-Con and Pro Controllers.
+iOS 16, iPadOS 16, and tvOS 16 have support for connecting Nintendo Switch Joy-Con and Pro Controllers.

 Augmented reality

 A new framework dubbed RoomPlan will allow apps to quickly create 3D floor plans of rooms using the LiDAR Scanner introduced with the iPhone 12 Pro and iPhone 12 Pro Max.